Pain Management Programme

 Physical reconditioning and balanced movement is very important part of our therapy.

-This amazingly gentle treatment has been developed over many years of working with complex pain issues.
 Movements may be set for you to do in your own time at home.

-2. Pain Reduction or Elimination Techniques
+2. Pain Management or Reduction Techniques

 Some people do have to live with some level of pain, but our aim is to help you regain your lifestyle.
 Regular practice of the techniques we teach you may give considerable relief and the techniques can be useful at more stressful times when pain can worsen.